Learn how to make roasted bone marrow at home!

 4. Roast for 20-25 minutes and serve immediately.

 I served the roasted bone marrow on a toasted baguette topped with some capers.
-I also kept the bones to stock.
+I also kept the bones for stock.
 Nothing is wasted!

 Latest posts by Mary Tang (see all)